AdobeDocs/commerce-webapi/src/pages/graphql/schema/products/queries/products.md

 }
 ```

-### Query with filter by name attribute and match_type
+### Query with filter by `name` attribute and `match_type`

-The following sample query returns different results if match_type is provided besides the product name.
+The following sample query returns different results, depending on the value of `match_type`.
+The default value of `FULL`
-You have to pass name value and select between PARTIAL and FULL for match_type to return product information.
-If match_type is not provided, the results will default to match_type: FULL.
+indicates the query returns full word matches.
+If you specify `PARTIAL`, the query performs a partial word search,

 **Request:**